footballhead/pre-ablo/docs/README.txt

 First, install the Visual Studio 2019 redistributable.
 See this page: https://support.microsoft.com/en-ca/help/2977003/the-latest-supported-visual-c-downloads

-Next, extract the zip to C:\PRDEMO.
+Next, extract the zip to C:\PRE-ABLO.
 It can be any folder, really, as long as it's shorter than 48 letters.
 Otherwise, the game might crash on startup.

 Running